Bringing FGG into the Publicly Accredited Laboratory – Considerations from Validation to Implementation

 Wendy McLean

-Genealogist, Center for Human Identification at the University of North Texas Health & Science Center
+Genealogist specializing in Forensic and Investigative Genetic Genealogy (F/IGG), Center for Human Identification (CHI), University of North Texas Health Science Center

 Nicole Novroski